Blackmagic (musician)

 Efemena Mukoro, professionally known as Blackmagic, is a Nigerian rapper, singer and songwriter.
+He is known for his unique musical style and is considered a pioneer of the Nigerian alternative scene.

 Early life and education

-Blackmagic is a native of Delta State but was born and raised in Lagos.
-He attended King's College, Lagos for his secondary education and studied Computer Science from the University of Benin.
+Mukoro is a native of Delta State but was born and raised in Lagos.
+He attended King's College, Lagos for his secondary education and studied computer science from the University of Benin.

 Career

-Blackmagic dropped out of school in order to pursue his music career and started out under the stage name, Ejay.
+Mukoro dropped out of school to pursue his music career and started out under the stage name, Ejay.
 He was signed to Lynxxx's Syndik8 records in 2010 as a Soul and Afrobeat musician.
-He went on to release multiple singles and his debut album titled Blackmagic 1.0 in 2011; he gained popularity with his single titled "Confam" which featured Sasha P. He however came to the limelight following the release of the single, "Repete" in 2013.
-"Repete" is described as one of the Nigerian songs with the most critical acclaim.
-He is considered a pioneer of the Nigerian alternative scene.
+He went on to release multiple singles and his debut album titled Blackmagic 1.0 in 2011; he gained popularity with his single titled Confam, which featured Sasha P.

+He was briefly part of the Three Wise Men band under Syndik8 records, alongside 'Ikon' and 'Third Wiseman'.
+The group released the single Bastard in 2012.
+On leaving Syndik8 records, he achieved further success with his single, Repete in 2013.
+Repete is described as one of the Nigerian songs with the most critical acclaim.

-He changed his stage name over time to Ejay Blackmagic and to simply Blackmagic upon his exit from Syndik8 records.
+Mukoro changed his stage name over time to "Ejay Blackmagic" and to simply "Blackmagic" upon his exit from Syndik8 records.
 He went on to launch his own record label, Based on Belief in 2013.